PuddletownDesign/Linux-Setups/git-deployment.md

 This will all take place on the Host side of the dev environment (Mac or on your computer)

-### create a new folder called `html` in your projects folder (shared folder we set up in [Local development server with Virtual box](https://github.com/PuddletownDesign/Linux-Setups/blob/master/local-development-server-with-virtualbox.md))
+### Create a new folder called `html` in your projects folder (shared folder we set up in [Local development server with Virtual box](https://github.com/PuddletownDesign/Linux-Setups/blob/master/local-development-server-with-virtualbox.md))

-### create a simple index file in side `html` folder

 Here's my fancy raindrops thing if you want to test with that